drocheam/optrace/docs/source/usage/image.rst

 **Saving**

 A |RenderImage| can be saved on the disk for later use in optrace.
-This is done with the following command, that takes a file path as argument:
+This is done with the following command that takes a file path as argument:

 .. code-block:: python

    dimg.save("RImage_12345")

-The file ending should be ``.npz``, but gets added automatically otherwise.
+The file ending should be ``.npz``, but is appended automatically otherwise.
 This function **overrides files** and throws an exception when saving failed.

 **Loading**

 The static method :meth:`load <optrace.tracer.image.render_image.RenderImage.load>`
-from the |RenderImage| loads the saved file.
+from the |RenderImage| loads a stored file.
-It requires a path and returns the |RenderImage| object arguments.
+It requires a path and returns the |RenderImage| object.

 .. code-block:: python